FINANCIAL AID

 2. Existing students (AY2025/2026 intake and before) who do not have an existing MOE Tuition Fee Loan (MOE TFL) and/or MOE Study Loan (MOE SL)

-The loan is tenable for the entire undergraduate programme duration.
+The Higher Education Student Loan is tenable for the entire undergraduate programme duration.
 Re-application is not required.

 Please find the overview of the HESL Scheme below: